qrzn23/min/wip/magick/content.md

 Analysed Qabalistically, the Word is found to possess similar properties.
 A is the negative, and also the unity which concentrates it into a positive form.
 A is the Holy Spirit who begets God in flesh upon the Virgin, according to the formula familial* to students of “The Golden Bough”.
 A is also the “babe in the Egg” thus produced.
 The quality of A is thus bisexual.
 It is the original being — Zeus Arrhenothelus, Bacchus Diphues, or Baphomet.

 U or V is the manifested son himself.
 Its number is 6.
 It refers therefore, to the dual nature of the Logos as divine and human; the interlacing of the upright and averse triangles in the hexagram.
 It is the first number of the Sun, whose last number^[The Sun being 6, a square 6X6 contains 36 squares.
 We arrange the numbers fiom I to 36 in this square, so that each line, file, and diagonal adds to the same number.
-This number is 111 ; the total of all is 666.] is 666, “the number of a man”.
+This number is 111; the total of all is 666.] is 666, “the number of a man”.

 The letter M exhibits the termination of this process.
-It is the Hanged Man of the Tarot ; the formation of the individual from the absolute is closed by his death.
+It is the Hanged Man of the Tarot; the formation of the individual from the absolute is closed by his death.

 We see accordingly how AUM is, on either System, the expression of a dogma which implies catastrophe in nature.
 It is cognate with the formula of the Slain God.
 The “resurrection” and “ascension” are not implied in it.
 They are later inventions without basis in necessity; they may be described indeed as Freudian phantasms conjured up by the fear of facing reality.
 To the Hindu, indeed, they are still less respectable.
 In his view, existence is essentially objectionable^[1.
 Thelemites agree that manifested existence implies Imperfection.
 But they understand why Perfection devises this disguise.
 The Theory is developed fully in Liber Aleph, and in Part IV of this Book 4.
 See also Cap V Paragraph on F final of Fiaof.]; and his principal concern is to invoke Shiva"^[The Vaishnava theory, superficially opposed to this, turns out on analysis to be practically identical.] to destroy the illusion whose thrall is the curse of the Manvantara.